 After install you can use “docker ps -a” to list all the containers installed in this machine.
 Please see the list in above picture.

 Use following url “http://192.168.99.100:8088/” to see the nginx webserver installation success page.

 Please notice the IP of the URL.
 It is just the docker machine’s IP.
 You can see it when you start docker-machine for the first time.

 Kitematic is a GUI program which can be used to manage and change containers’s properties.

 Click Kitematic icon in the desktop or startup menu to start it.

-In below picture you can see your installed nginx container listed in left panel.
+In the Kitematic manager dashboard, you can see your installed nginx container listed in left panel.
 Click it then the right panel will show it’s detail info.
 Click “Settings” tab in right panel, then click “Hostname / Ports” tab, then go to “Configure Ports” area to change the container mapping port.
 You will also see the docker machine’s ip before the port number.

 You can perform a lot of actions to the container in the GUI tool such as stop, restart, remove, open power shell to execute commands.
 In next article we will show you how to use Docker to easily setup selenium grid.